roughmar/markdown-cv/index.md

 layout: cv
 title: Diogo Duarte's CV
 ---
-# Diogo Duarte
+# Diogo Simão Duarte
-Physicist, Mathematician, Cambridge professor.
+Aerospace Engineer, Junior Data Scientist

 <div id="webaddress">
 <a href="diogosimaoduarte@gmail.com">diogosimaoduarte@gmail.com</a>
+  | <a href="www.linkedin.com/in/dsbduarte">www.linkedin.com/in/dsbduarte</a>
 </div>

 ## Currently

-Studying Data Science in IE, Madrid
+Looking to start a new carrer in Data Science
+Trying to break my limit in Kaggle

 ### Interested in

 Starting a new career in Data Science.